boyangmtl/autospotify/README.md

 The script is to test the webplayer of spotify.com with GEO:  Canada and Language eng.

+The automation testing suites only support English Language.

-Config your local Java, which Selenium 3, Chrome's driver and TestNG.
+Config your local Java, which supports Selenium 3, Chrome's driver and TestNG.

 In file BaseTest.java  Line 18:  specify the path of your local chrome driver.